Changelog

 - The Hemi-face family of landmark paths have been converted to standard paths, and no longer require in-place computation.

-'s implementation of bar-style occlusion has been reworked, such that now the occluding bar will track correctly with the position of the face and axis of the head (the occluding bar no longer remains paralell to the horizontal axis).face_color_shift
+occlude_face_region's implementation of bar-style occlusion has been reworked, such that now the occluding bar will track correctly with the position of the face and axis of the head (the occluding bar no longer remains paralell to the horizontal axis).face_color_shift,face_saturation_shiftandface_brightness_shiftnow only take list[list[tuple]] for input parameterlandmark_regions.
+This massively reduces the ammount of duplicate code previously divided among if-else statements based on what was passed tolandmark_regions.

 Removed